sgys banner books

 Taking the humble approach seems to be the biblical posture toward what Paul called “true holiness.”
 Ephesians 4:24 says: “And that ye put on the new man, which after God is created in righteousness and true holiness.”

 There are Finneyite preachers today going around declaring that they decided to quit sinning and are sinless perfection.
-This they do out of self-righteousness and by soul power and personal human will power – without Christ.
+This they do out of self-righteousness and by soul power and personal human will power – without Christ, in the flesh instead of by the cross, the crucified life.
 “True holiness” is a divine imperative (necessity) and is only possible by way of the divine Person of the Holy Spirit and the daily participation and obedience to the cross Christ commanded us to “take up.”
 (Luke 9:23-24) Charles Finney Exposed.

 In the divine economy, Christ alone gets the glory for imparting to His children His “true holiness.”
 (Ephesians 4:24)